Save big (up to $1,875) on small business tools with our free membership, business.com+

 Open row

 To protect your ideas and prevent others from replicating or stealing them, consider applying for a copyright.
-Registering for a copyright creates a record of your copyright with the U.S. Copyright Office.
+Registering a copyright creates a record of your work with the U.S. Copyright Office.
 Although registration isn’t required, failing to register can be a crucial intellectual property mistake that can hurt your business.
 We’ll explain how to apply for a copyright online and explore the benefits of copyright registration.

 Did you find this content helpful?